yash10019coder/Portfoilo-App/README.md

-# Refactor Android App
+# Upstox Portfolio Tracker

-Zobaze Refactor Task is an Android application designed to showcase modern Android development practices, including dependency injection with Hilt, network communication with Retrofit, and a clean architecture approach with Model-View-ViewModel (MVVM) pattern.
+The Upstox Portfolio Tracker App leverages modern Android development techniques to provide a seamless experience for tracking stock investments.
+Using Hilt for dependency injection, Retrofit for network communication, and following the MVVM architecture, this app demonstrates best practices in Android development.

 ## Building the Project